SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This target is interpreted to cover research about protecting and restoring water-related ecosystems.

-It focuses on protecting freshwater resources containing ecosystems, the spatial area of them and the quality and quantity of water in them. https://www.unwater.org/water-facts/water-and-ecosystems ("ECO")
+It focuses on protecting freshwater resources containing ecosystems, the spatial area of them and the quality and quantity of water in them. <a href="#f14">("UN-Water Ecosystems")</a>

 By the definition of indicator metadata 6.6.1a  https://unstats.un.org/sdgs/metadata/files/Metadata-06-06-01a.pdf <a href="#f8">("UN Statistics division 2025")</a>
 included in water-related ecosystems are `lakes` `rivers` `streams` `groundwater` `artificial waterbodies` and `wetlands`